Football and the Harsh Reality of the European Dream

-Everyone talks about African talent.
-And yes, it’s real.
+Everyone brags about “talent”.
 But let’s be honest: few make it.
-We are contacted regularly from players, agents, scouts and academies thinking we have the magic formula.
+0.005% in fact.
+We are contacted regularly from players, free agents, and parents of young footballers thinking we have the magic formula.
 We don’t.

 ❌ Talent alone is not enough.